 By His Majesty’s Command,

 For the remaining period of the present war the rates laid down in the above Warrant shall be increased by 3. per diem, in accordance with paragraph 4 of the Warrant of the 3rd December, 1917, published as Army Order 1 of 1918.Army Order 257 of September 1918.

-The Guards Machine Gun Regiment is commemorated alongside the other Regiments of Foot Guards on the Guards Memorial, Horse Guards Parade, London.
+The 4th Battalion, Machine Gun Guards, is commemorated alongside the other Regiments of Foot Guards on the Guards Division Memorial, Horse Guards Parade, London.